 Q: what is native fish coalition's position regarding EFFORTS to grow larger fish for recreational angling?

-A: While Native Fish Coalition does not oppose the use of “husbandry” to grow larger stocked and nonnative fish, we are generally opposed to doing so to manage wild native fish.
+A: While Native Fish Coalition does not oppose the use of “husbandry” to grow larger stocked and nonnative fish, we are opposed to doing so to manage wild native fish.
 Attempts to grow larger fish often involve population reductions under the belief that “fewer fish means more food, more food means bigger fish.”
 Not only is this an oversimplification of a complex issue, it doesn’t always work and it can cause problems.
 Our belief is that wild native fish should be what natural environmental factors dictate, not what we want them to be.
 While you can harvest your way into trouble, you can rarely harvest your way out of it.

 Q: what is native fish coalition's position regarding climate change?